 - Combine the bourbon, Aperol, Amaro Nonino, and fresh lemon juice in a cocktail shaker.

-- Shake the mixture vigorously with ice cubes for about 10-15 seconds to ensure thorough chilling and blending.
+- Shake vigorously with ice cubes for about 10-15 seconds.

 - Strain the cocktail into a chilled coupe or martini glass and garnish with a lemon twist by twisting the peel over the drink, then dropping it into the glass.